 A super easy pear, blue cheese, and honey crostini #Recipes#fruits#vegetarian September 21 | Catherine Clark bijouxandbits I didn't bite into that one… much.
 This isn't the first time we've delved into combining cheese, pears, and honey.
 Our fearless copyeditor Caroline whipped up some grilled cheese of the same ilk a few months back.
 This variation focuses on a sweeter bread and a strong cheese.
 Cue Challah bread and blue cheese, please!
 Here's what you'll need: One Bosc pear (any type will do, but these keep their shape well and are a pretty brown color), sliced thinly Crumbled blue cheese Honey A mildly sweet bread like Challah, brioche, or even King's Hawaiian, sliced fairly thickly How to make it: Assemble the ingredients from bottom to top: bread slices, pear slices, and about a tablespoon of blue cheese.
 Broil in the oven at high power for no longer than five minutes.
 Drizzle with honey before serving.
 That's it.
 I paired it with some grapes and a Prosecco and Orange Mango drink.
 Then I pretended I was in Europe instead of my Midwestern town for a few minutes.
 Good times for dimes.
 What do you put on your favorite crostini recipe?
 Share it!
+Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark (aka Superman) is Offbeat Bride's Editor + Project Wrangler and a Chicago-based freelance web consultant.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video games and tabletop games, poorly cooks healthy things, and cuddles with her feline fur baby. @enidjcoleslaw @whimsycatt PREVIOUS Don't judge a cake stand by its color NEXT Creating a creepy year-round house that doesn't feel "Halloweeny" Toggle comments [ 5 ] *Ping!* Thanks for the simple and delicious looking recipe!
+Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
+In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS It's on like… a Donkey Kong-themed birthday party!
+NEXT Creating a creepy year-round house that doesn't feel "Halloweeny" Show/Hide comments [ 5 ] *Ping!* Thanks for the simple and delicious looking recipe!
 I recently became very interested in cheese/fruit combinations and now I can troll the cheese counter for some yummy blue cheese. >:D 2 agree Reply MY PLATES!!! ( http://offbeathome.com/2011/12/moose-loaf ) Yeeee!
 ANYWAY!
 That looks super-yummy!
 Do you know if baked bleu cheese is safe for pregnant ladies?
-0 agree Reply I think Stephanie at Offbeat Mama has those plates too!
+Reply I think Stephanie at Offbeat Mama has those plates too!
 I'm no doctor, but this thread suggests that cooking helps.
 But again, check with yo' doc first. 😉 Reply I grew up with those plates!
-0 agree Reply I also have those plates!
-Got them from my grandparents when they moved… 0 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Reply I also have those plates!
+Got them from my grandparents when they moved… Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.